 If the noise is intermittent, verify the accessory drive components by varying their loads making sure they are operated to their maximum capacity.
-An overcharged A/C system, power steering system witha pinched hose or wrong fluid or a generator failingare suggested items to inspect.
+An power steering system with a pinched hose or wrong fluid or a generator failing are suggested items to inspect.